-To make your external drive accessible by computer first, make it accessible through the computer’s file system so that OS can read and write data from it.
+To make your external drive show up on Mac first, make it accessible through the computer's file system so that OS can read and write data from it.
 It is called mounting and you can access files from only mounted drives.

 Here Are the Steps to Mount External Hard Drive as Local Drive On Mac:

 To mount a drive, you can use command terminal.
 Open the command terminal and use the diskutil command.
 Here is the command to mount the external hard drive-

 Once you type this command, you will get the following Output

 Once, you mount the drive, it will appear on Finder and GUI-based apps in the various Open or Save dialog boxes.

 To get back files that are deleted from the mounted external hard drive, follow the procedure mentioned below: